 Springthorpe and La Trobe Local History Project

 Springthorpe is a small suburb in Melbourne’s north that has a rich and dynamic history.
-The Springthorpe and La Trobe Local History Project is centred around engaging with the local community to research and celebrate this history.
-Way Back When worked with the community to guide them through the process of undertaking oral histories, primary and secondary research, gathering images and writing content for a website that celebrates the history of Springthorpe.
-It will be an ongoing hub for community-undertaken research.
+The Springthorpe Heritage Project commenced in 2014 with grants from La Trobe University, Darebin Council and Public Record Office Victoria to create a comprehensive website celebrating the unique history of the Springthorpe area.
+Over the past few years, Sarah Rood from Way Back When has worked with the community to guide them through the process of undertaking oral histories, primary and secondary research, gathering images and writing web content.

 To celebrate the 21st anniversary of the ChillOut Festival in Daylesford, Way Back When created a history component on the ChillOut website, which showcases the events, people and stories that have helped to make ChillOut Australia's biggest Queer Country Pride festival.
 Over the years, ChillOut has played a vital role in not only advocating for the rural LGBTI community, but also giving back to the Daylesford and Hepburn region, raising over $250,000 in funds for the local community.